-In “BlacKkKlansman,” Spike Lee’s adaptation of the true story of African-American cop Ron Stallworth (John David Washington) infiltrating the KKK in Colorado Springs in ’72, composer Blanchard applied his jazz, symphonic, and R&B influences into the eclectic score.
-While integrating his electric band, The E-Collective, Blanchard recreated some classic action music from the period, featuring guitar as the lead instrument in homage to Jimi Hendrix and the iconic way he played the National Anthem.
+The momentum is with Spike Lee’s go-to composer Blanchard, a respected African-American artist who utilizes his jazz, symphonic and R&B influences for the director’s adaptation of the true story of African-American cop Ron Stallworth (John David Washington) infiltrating the KKK in Colorado Springs in ’72, Blanchard integrated his electric band, The E-Collective, to recreate some classic action music from the period, featuring guitar as the lead instrument in homage to Jimi Hendrix and the iconic way he played the National Anthem.
 It was a way of reminding us of the sound and presence of Hendrix as part of the American experience.

-For “If Beale Street Could Talk,” Barry Jenkins’ adaptation of the James Baldwin novel, composer Britell focused musically on the integral themes of love and injustice.
+For Barry Jenkins’ “If Beale Street Could Talk,” adapted from the James Baldwin novel, composer Britell focused musically on the integral themes of love and injustice.
 When the director suggested a jazz-like brass emphasis, the composer wrote a theme called “Harlem Aria.”
 However, they quickly realized they wanted more strings, so Britell blended strings with the brass, which morphed into a series of love themes built around romance, family, and friendship, in which the melody rises up divinely for Tish (KiKi Layne) and Fonny (Stephan James).

 Terence Blanchard (“BlacKkKlansman”)

 Nicholas Brittel (“If Beale Street Could Talk”)

 Alexandre Desplat (“Isle of Dogs”)